-195 5.2 Possible generation mechanisms
+5.2 Possible generation mechanisms

 One possible generation mechanism for large runup involves trapped waves over shallow bathymetry (e.g. Sheremet et al., 2014), such as the continental shelf.
 On examination of the energy spectra of the onshore water level (Figure 6), the longer period peak (13 to 22 min) is close in magnitude to that due to resonance from the shelf in this region (Allan et al., 2012).
-For example, Allan et al. (2012) found that the periods of shelf resonance observed after the 2011 Tohoku tsunami were
+For example, Allan et al. (2012) found that the periods of shelf resonance observed after the 2011 Tohoku tsunami were between 17 minutes and 64 minutes along the coast between Washington and Northern California.
+Even though there is considerable amount of energy at the $\sim$ 20 min periods at some of the locations, runup characteristics from the videos on January 16, 2016 show that the period of the runup events are closer to 5 minutes than they are to 20 minutes.
+We also note that the two tide gages

 Figure 7.
 Atmospheric pressure and wind speed (left, top and bottom respectively) at South Beach and Charleston tide gages from January 15, 12:00 - January 17, 12:00, 2016.
-Red vertical lines indicate January 16, 812:0036 and 9:03, for South Beach and Charleston respectively, i.e. the approximate onset of unusual water level fluctuations at the tide gages.
+Red vertical lines indicate January 16, 12:36 and 9:03, for South Beach and Charleston respectively, i.e. the approximate onset of unusual water level fluctuations at the tide gages.
 (Right) one-hour high-passed version of the left.

-between 17 minutes and 64 minutes along the coast between Washington and Northern California.
-HoweverEven though there is considerable amount of energy at the ~20 min periods at some of the locations, runup characteristics from the videos on January 16, 2016 show that the period of the runup events are closer to 5 minutes than they are to 20 minutes.
-We also note that the two tide gages that recorded the largest water level fluctuations - La Push and Charleston - both show considerably greater energy under the ~5 min peaks (taking account of the log-scale).
-For example, at La Push, the energy under the ~5 min peak is about 3 times that under the ~17 min peak.
-In addition, large offshore directed waves were detected off the shelf (i.e. at the DART bottom sensors) hours after the initial onset of large runup events, indicating that the returning waves were able to travel past the shelf into deeper water.
+that recorded the largest water level fluctuations - La Push and Charleston - both show considerably greater energy under the $\sim$ 5 min peaks (taking account of the log-scale).
+For example, at La Push, the energy under the $\sim$ 5 min peak is about 3 times that under the $\sim$ 17 min peak.
+In addition, large waves were detected off the shelf (i.e. at the DART bottom sensors) hours after the initial onset of large runup events, indicating that the returning waves were able to travel past the shelf into deeper water.
 As such, while shelf resonance may have enhanced the runup events on January 16, they are not likely to be the primary driver.
 Extreme runup can also be caused by a phenomenon known as a meteotsunami.
 In this mechanism, a large atmospheric disturbance travels at the shallow water speed and creates a tsunami-like runup (Monserrat et al., 2006).
-As described earlier, the largest atmospheric pressure anamoly anomaly from January 15 12:00 to January 17 12:00 is about under 1 HPa.
+As described earlier, the largest atmospheric pressure anomaly from January 15 12:00 to January 17 12:00 is under 1 HPa.
 The wind speed anomaly over this period is about 5 m/s at South Beach and 2.5 m/s at Charleston.
 In contrast, the atmospheric pressure anomaly and wind speed that led to the meteotsunami analyzed by Olabarrieta et al. (2017) are approximately 5 HPa and 15 m/s, respectively.
-Multiple meteotsunamis in the study of Monserrat et al. (2006) are also associated with atmo-
+Multiple meteotsunamis in the study of Monserrat et al. (2006) are also associated with atmospheric pressure anomaly of around 5 HPa.
+More recently, Anarde et al. (2020) showed that meteotsunamis can be generated by $\sim$ 1-3 HPa of atmospheric disturbance.
+However, the periods of meteotsunamis in their study were around 20 min, which is considerably longer than the $\sim$ 5 min period of the extreme runup events in this study.
+In addition, the meteotsunamis in Anarde et al. (2020) are associated with sustained atmospheric pressure anomaly over 80 hours of around 2 HPa (3 standard deviations).
+In contrast,